Edina

 To help improve water quality and the ecological health of Lake Cornelia and Lake Edina, the District is undertaking goldfish management.

-Goldfish and carp are an invasive species of fish that cause water quality problems due to their bottom feeding behavior.
-They stir up lake bottom sediments, reducing water clarity and releasing phosphorus.
+Goldfish are an invasive species of fish that cause water quality problems due to their bottom feeding behavior.
+They stir up lake bottom sediments which reduces water clarity and releases phosphorus.
 They also uproot aquatic vegetation, destroying habitat for waterfowl and aquatic communities.

 The goldfish population was likely started with the release of pet goldfish into one or more of the lakes within the system.
 Awareness and public education are needed to prevent this from happening in any small ponds that could perpetuate the invasive goldfish population in the Cornelia chain.

-A 2018 fish summary indicated that while there were carp in the Lake Cornelia system, they were not abundant.
+A 2018 fish summary indicated that while there were carp, another invasive bottom-feeding fish, in the Lake Cornelia system, they were not abundant.
 Goldfish, on the other hand, were plentiful and at a level where management of the population is recommended for water quality purposes.

 A follow-up goldfish and carp study was completed in 2020 to assess goldfish and carp levels, track inter-waterbody movement through the Lake Cornelia system and test management/removal methods.
 Surveyors found a large number of young of the year goldfish in the lake, indicating successful goldfish recruitment (survival to the juvenile stage).

-The District will continue to study the goldfish and carp in in the Lake Cornelia system in 2021-2022, to determine the best methods for goldfish management.
+The District will continue to study and manage the goldfish population in the Lake Cornelia system, to determine the best methods for goldfish removal and population management.

 The District received grant funding for the goldfish studies on Lake Cornelia from the Minnesota Board of Water and Soil Resources through the Clean Water, Land and Legacy Amendment and from Hennepin County through their Aquatic Invasive Species Prevention program.